deadbaed/blog/content/2018-04-10-linux-kernel-contributions.md

 title = "my contributions to the linux kernel" date = 2018-04-10T00:00:00-00[UTC] uuid = "25dc7196-b043-4dbf-b26c-19c86b1dce26"
+description = "List of my patches in the linux kernel"
 +++

 you read it right! i am a contributor to the linux kernel!